-Hepatitis is a disease that causes serious liver problems and liver cancer.
-People with HIV have a higher risk for being infected with hepatitis (B and C), and their hepatitis can get worse, faster.
+Hepatitis is a disease that can cause serious liver problems and liver cancer.
+People with HIV have a higher risk of being infected with hepatitis (B and C), and their hepatitis can get worse, faster.

 If you have HIV, talk to your healthcare provider about how often you should be tested for hepatitis, and how it can be treated if you have it.